STAT545-UBC-hw-2018-19/hw05-ErnestL91/hw-05_gapminder.md

 through a plotly object.

     library(plotly)
-    # ggplotly(plotly_prep) if you're using .md, please see .html file for the plotly plot
+    # ggplotly(plotly_prep) view .html file for image - ggplotly does not render on github .md

     # Could not find a way to remove the overlay of x-axis and y-axis on the axis units